cybertraining-dsc/su22-reu-385/README.md

 - [ ] python3.10.5 install documentation

 - [ ]  Document about FastAPI

+- [ ]  Get computer temperature and hostname

  ## TODO
- - [ ] Get computer temperature and hostname
+ - [ ] Research on how linear Regression, TFT, and Arima. in predicting time series

- # Python Knowledge
+ # Programming Knowledge

  ### Before reu2022
+- [ ] C++ : I have the knowledge of the syntax and how it works e.g promput, output manipulation, Funstion, Loop, If & else statement.

-- [ ] python syntax e.g prompt, output, if statements.
+- [ ] Python: Have knowledge on how python syntax such as userprompt, if & else statement

  #### During reu2022
 - [ ] Had some personal training on python concept